fengling0410/LiverSegmentation/README.md

 # 3D Slicer Liver Segmentation Extension
 This is the repository for 3D slicer extension Liver Segmentation Module developed by Ling Feng at Dana Farber Cancer Institute.
-The inference model has a structure of UNETR [[1]](#1) and is trained using self-supervised learning.
-The model is pre-trained using image context restoration [[2]](#1) on 2500 [**TCIA**](https://www.cancerimagingarchive.net) abdomen CT scans, and the model is fine-tuned on [**LiTS**](https://competitions.codalab.org/competitions/17094) liver segmentation dataset which contains 130 annotated CT scan.
+The inference model has a structure of UNETR ([Hatamizadeh et al., 2021] (https://arxiv.org/abs/2103.10504)) and is trained using self-supervised learning.
+The model is pre-trained using image context restoration [[2]](#1) on 2500 [**TCIA**](https://www.cancerimagingarchive.net) abdomen CT scans, and the model is fine-tuned on [**LiTS**](https://competitions.codalab.org/competitions/17094) liver segmentation dataset challenge which contains 130 annotated CT scan.

 This extension is still under development and has not been distributed yet.
 To make use of the extension, please follow the instructions below.
 We welcome and appreciate any suggestions from the community.